Bolliboinapavansai/DocuQuery/README.md

 ---

-For more information on how to use, configure, and extend Docuquery-RAG-Bot, please refer to the Langchain documentation or contact the project maintainers.
+For more information on how to use, configure, and extend DocuQuery, please refer to the Langchain documentation or contact the project maintainers.

-Happy coding with Docuquery-RAG-Bot! 🚀
+Happy coding with DocuQuery! 🚀